cloudcreativity/laravel-json-api/docs/routing.md

 ## Id Constraints

-To constrain the `{resource}` route parameter for a specific resource, use the `id` option as follows:
+To constrain the `{record}` route parameter for a specific resource, use the `id` option as follows:

 ```php
 JsonApi::register('default', ['namespace' => 'Api'], function ($api, $router) {